jolynch/website/content/drafts/use_fast_data_algorithms.md

 Historically we had to make tradeoffs between ratio, compression speed and decompression speed, but as we see with [this quick benchmark](https://gist.github.com/jolynch/55185e455351d6b7febb266499207afa#file-compression-sh) we no longer need to make tradeoffs.
-These days (2021) I just always reach for `lz4` or `zstd` with an appropriate level.
+These days (2021), I just reach for `zstd` with an appropriate level or `lz4` if I really need to minimize CPU cost.

 First let's look at the results for the `6.5GiB` review dataset.